-To install a CD-RW/DVD drive, complete the following steps:
+To install a CD/DVD drive, complete the following steps:

-- 1. Read the safety information that begins on page v and "Installation guidelines" on page 27. - 2.
+- 1. Read the safety information that begins on page v and "Installation guidelines" on page 23. - 2.
 Make sure that the server and peripheral devices are turned off, and that the power cords and all external cables are disconnected.
-Remove the cover (see "Removing the cover" on page 29).

-3. Follow the instructions that come with the drive to set any jumpers or switches.
+Remove the server from the rack and remove the cover (see "Removing the cover" on page 26). - 3.
+Follow the instructions that come with the drive to set any jumpers or switches.